 A typical digital steganographic encoder is shown on Figure 1.
 The message is the data that the sender wishes to remain confidential and can be text, images, audio, video, or any other data that can be represented by a stream of bits.
 The cover or host is the medium in which the message is embedded and serves to hide the presence of the message.
 This is also referred to as the message wrapper.
-The message embedding technique is strongly dependent on the structure of the cover, and in this paper covers are restricted to being digital images.
+The message embedding technique is strongly dependent on the to being digital images.
 It is not required that the cover and the message have homogeneous structure.
 For example, it is possible to embed a recording of Shakespeare's lines (an audio stream message) inside a digital portrait of the famous playwright (an image cover).